Mirrrrrow/paymentmethod/README.md

 1. **Download the resource:**

-- Download the newest version from [GitHub](https://github.com/Mirrrrrow/paymentmethod).
+- Download the newest release from [GitHub](https://github.com/Mirrrrrow/paymentmethod/releases).

 2. **Add to your FiveM server:**